matthewliu2000/htmlwebpage/index.md

 ## Work Experience <a name = "work"></a>

 [Intel Corporation](https://www.intel.com/content/www/us/en/homepage.html) - RTL Validation Engineering Intern
+Intel is a multi-national technology company focusing on semiconductors, computer hardware, autonomous vehicles, automation, AI.
+Amid some stiff competition, Intel still holds massive market shares in server and PC chip design and manufacturing.
+I primarily worked on server-chip design and validation.
 - Contributed to development of new BFM within pre-silicon validation environment for modeling power management firmware responses by improving code modularity and resuse and minimized reliance on firmware to validate RTL
 - For supported regression tests, the BFM reduces CPU model time by 27% and total cycles by 75%, enabling more efficient, more reliable, and timelier validation
 - Enabled validation tests for new generation of design